 Hot flashes, flushing, and night sweats are known as vasomotor symptoms (VMS), and most often occur in women who are entering or in menopause.
-VMS are causally related to decreasing estradiol concentrations, mainly in the serum and subsequently also in the temperature regulating center located in the hypothalamus.
+VMS are caused by low estrogen levels leading to increased stimulatory signaling of neurokinin B (NKB) on the KNDy neuron in the hypothalamus.
 The lack of estrogen alters neurotransmitter activity, especially in the serotonergic and noradrenergic pathways.

 - Kotsopoulos J, Huzarski T, Gronwald J, Moller P, Lynch HT, Neuhausen SL, et al. Hormone replacement therapy after menopause and risk of breast cancer in BRCA1 mutation carriers: a case-control study.
 Breast Cancer Research and Treatment 2016;155(2):365–73.

 - Guidozzi F. Hormone therapy after prophylactic risk-reducing bilateral salpingo-oophorectomy in women who have BRCA gene mutation.
 Climacteric 2016;19(5): 419–22.

 - Meltzer H, et al. Placebo-controlled evaluation of four novel compounds for the treatment of schizophrenia and schizoaffective disorder.
 June 2004; 161(6):975-84.

 - Single and Repeated Ascending Oral Dose Tolerability Study of SR142801 in Healthy Male Subjects.
 Sanofi Clinical Study Report February 2001.